FrankFang98/NRDE-PPDE/README.md

 torch.save(result, os.path.join(base_dir, "model_{}.tar".format(d)))
 ```
 ### Numerical result
 This folder contains all the models we get for each experiment.
+The `.tar` file contains all the model parameters and could be loaded using `torch.load` and `model.load_state_dict` functions once we specify the hyperparameters of the model.
+We include a jupyter notebook [Report](https://github.com/FrankFang98/NRDE-PPDE/blob/main/Report.ipynb) in the main directory to illustrate this procedure and generate the plot and result from the paper.